Health and Safety

-Every Supervisor is responsible for fulfilling the requirements of the University's Health and Safety Management System.
-They are also responsible for taking every reasonable precaution to protect and promote the health and safety of those workers under their supervision.
+7. Supervisors are responsible for fulfilling the applicable requirements of the University's HSMS.
+They are also responsible for taking every reasonable precaution to protect and promote the health and safety of those Workers under their supervision.

-Memorial University cooperates with established health and safety committees, Contractors, and Members of the University Community to ensure that the requirements of the Occupational Health and Safety Act and the University's Health and Safety Management System are fully implemented and integrated into all University work, study, and research activities.
+9. The University, through the Office of the Chief Risk Officer, will cooperate with established WHSCs and Members of the University Community to ensure that the requirements of the Occupational Health and Safety Act and the University's HSMS are implemented and integrated into University activities.

 10. The HSMS, as administered by the Office of the Chief Risk Officer, will be a systematic approach to managing health and safety and will include the necessary organizational structures, roles and responsibilities, standards, guidelines, and protocols, as required by the Province’s Occupational Health and Safety Regulations.
 It may be revised after appropriate consultation with the UHSC and the applicable WHSCs and where necessary, others within the University.
 The authority to approve additions and revisions rests with the ERMC.